mushrom/gojira/README.md

 ======
 A scheme interpreter

-A work in progress, and is currently missing some major pieces of the language.
+A work in progress.
+Intended to be a minimal but entirely usable interpreter, for fun and for my pet OS project.

 To build
 - - - - -